sjadams5331/MedNet-Enterprise-Lab/01-MedNet-ActiveDirectory/05-domain-joined-workstations.md

 ### Network and DNS Baseline

-Every VM carries two adapters — a NAT adapter for internet access and a host-only adapter (`vboxnet0`) for internal lab traffic.
+Every VM carries two adapters: a NAT adapter for internet access and a host-only adapter (`vboxnet0`) for internal lab traffic.
 DNS must be pinned carefully or the NAT adapter registers competing records in `mednet.lab` and causes intermittent, round-robin resolution failures.
 The following baseline is applied to all three endpoints:

 | Setting | Configured Value | Rationale |
 |---|---|---|